-- Audiometry Duration: 4 days course code: SCAUD2 - Basic Life Support Duration: 3 days course code: SCBLSC - HIV/AIDS Course-Duration: 5 days - Lung Function Testing for an Occupational Health Setting Duration 4 days - course code SCSP12 training in order to complete the qualification.
+- Audiometry Duration: 4 days course code: SCAUD2 - Basic Life Support Duration: 3 days course code: SCBLSC - HIV/AIDS Course-Duration: 5 days - Lung Function Testing for an Occupational Health Setting Duration 4 days course code SCSP12

-Should the student fail any of these courses, the student will be required to re- register for it at their own expense as re-tests for short courses are not offered.
+Should the student fail any of these courses, the student will be required to reregister for it at their own expense as re-tests for short courses are not offered.
 Experiential training as determined by the department must be undertaken under supervision in various health and social services and completed as arranged by or with the department.
-Students are required to register for experiential
+Students are required to register for experiential training in order to complete the qualification.